Is Life Insurance Taxable in Canada? Experts Answer

 Key takeaways:

-• Beneficiaries don't usually have to pay tax on a life insurance payout in Canada.
+• Beneficiaries don't usually pay tax on a life insurance payout in Canada.

-• Beneficiaries that earn interest on a life insurance payout will have that interest taxed.
+• Beneficiaries that earn interest or dividends on a life insurance payout will have that interest taxed.

-• Cash withdrawals against your permanent policy may be taxed.
+• Cash withdrawals from your permanent policy may be taxed.

 Life insurance is usually not taxable in Canada